genomicsclass/book/pages/PCA.md

 ![Data projected onto space spanned by (1 0).](figure/PCA-projection_not_PC1_either-1.png)

-This relates to the difference between twins which we know is small.
+This relates to the difference between twins, which we know is small.
 The sum of squares confirms this.

 Finally, let's try: